eclipse-archived/ceylon-lang.org/documentation/1.3/tour/modules.md

       --rep http://repo.example.com
       net.example.foo

-(we're breaking the command across multiple lines for clarity here, you would need to write the command on a single line).
+(We're breaking the command across multiple lines for clarity here, you would need to write the command on a single line.)
 You can specify multiple `--rep` options as necessary if you have dependencies coming from multiple repositories.

 When you are ready, you can publish the module somewhere other people can use it.
 Let's say that you want to publish to `http://ceylon.example.net/repo`.
-You can just compile again, this time specifying an `--out` option
+You can just compile again, this time specifying an `--out` option:

 <!-- lang: bash -->
     ceylon compile